khiz3r/screentrack/README.md

 desktops (built and tested with Kali Linux in mind).

 Everything is stored locally in SQLite (`~/.local/share/screentrack/screentrack.db`).
-Nothing is ever sent anywhere unless you explicitly enable monthly email reports.
+Nothing is ever sent anywhere unless you explicitly enable email reports.

 ## Install